actorres88/actorres88/README.md

 Description

 Mockup for OpenClassrooms Bootcamp.
-The mockups are designed for Ohmyfood, is an online food ordering company.
+The mockups are designed for Ohmyfood, an online food ordering company.
 They represent the fictional menus of  four great Parisian restaurants.

 ##How to compile SASS